 Crankshaft balancing (for even less vibration):

 An imbalance in the crankshaft in relation to the reciprocating weight of the upper end causes vibration and a loss of power.
 Making sure your engine is balanced correctly is essential, especially if you are modifying the engine to work in a different rpm range than what it was designed for.
-Using a lighter wrist pin lightens the balance area by 4.5 grams which is enough to balance the crankshaft in a stock 48cc.
+Using a lighter wrist pin lightens the balance area by 4.5 grams which can make a big difference in a stock 48cc.
 If it has higher compression and is ported for higher revs then the Jaguar CDI will be needed.
 Click here to read why I don't recommend using the balance factor method.